micbay/RaceTimerAndController/README.md

 <br>

 # **Racer Lap Timers (8-digit, 7-seg LED Bar)**
-Each racer we will have a dedicated lap counter and timer display.
-We will need 3 digits for the lap count and 4 significant digits to display for the current lap time.
-This will allow up to 3 decimal places up to 10sec, 2 decimal places up to 1min, and 1 decimal place up to 10min.
+Each lap sensor (also referred to as a lane or racer) has a dedicated lap counter and timer display.
+With a single 8 digit LED bar we can use the left 3 digits to display the lap count, the right 4 digits can display time, with a digit space in between.
+Because the decimal can be put on any digit, we treat the number digits as significant digits rather than a set value position.

-We can use a single 8 digit LED bar to accomodate this need, for each racer.
+This will allow up to 3 decimal places for displaying times up to 10sec, 2 decimal places up to 1min, and 1 decimal place up to 10min and maintain the space between the lap count.s

 Because the primary purpose of this display is to show numbers, a 7-segment LED is a perfect choice.
 As with the LCD, we could drive them directly from the Arduino, but the number of required pins is even worse.
 Each 7-segment digit has 1 LED for each segment and an 8th for a decimal LED, each requiring its own pin.
 This means a single 8 digit bar of 7-segment LEDs, for a single racer, requires 64 pins.
 [![Arduino 7 Segment LED](Images/7-segment-led-display.png)](https://www.electroschematics.com/arduino-segment-display-counter/)